OpenMined/PySyft/README.md

 and  [Homomorphic Encryption (HE)](https://en.wikipedia.org/wiki/Homomorphic_encryption) within the main Deep Learning frameworks like PyTorch and TensorFlow.
 Join the movement on [Slack](http://slack.openmined.org/).

+_**Important note about PySyft 0.2.x:** For those looking for the PySyft 0.2.x codebase, it's since been branched off.
+[You can find it here](https://github.com/OpenMined/PySyft/tree/syft_0.2.x), but OpenMined will not offer official support for this version range.
+If you're getting started with PySyft for the first time, please ignore this message and read on!_

 ## PySyft in Detail